Lord Hanningfield: Essex County Council expenses action dropped

 The City of London Police said no further action would be taken in relation to Lord Hanningfield's time at the county council.

-Lord Hanningfield, who was born Paul White, has been released from police bail.'insufficient evidence'
+Lord Hanningfield, who was born Paul White, has been released from police bail.

 Lord Hanningfield said he was "relieved that this chapter has closed".